IdreesInc/Cerebrum/documentor.md

 #### Example 1: Backpropagation:
 Lets try out Cerebrum.js by creating a simple XOR test case that we will train using backpropagation.

-Reference the library:
+First, you will want to reference the library:
 ```html
 <script src="cerebrum.js"></script>
 ```
-Then, create a variable in javascript such as the one below:
+Then, you wil create a backpropagating network and configure it to best match the problem at hand:
 ```js
 var network = new BackpropNetwork({
 				inputNodes: 2,